paclema/robotic_hand/readme.md

  Robotic hand project
 ======================
+The new location is <https://github.com/bq/theseus>

+This location will not be updated.

 That repository contain useful information for controlling and use robotic hands.

 * Robotic hand (inmoov)  conected with android and 2 arduinos by bluetooth